Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

+The mistake in \cite{bes-kpi1} lies in the proof of the transversality property of the slize $L_y$.
+It is claimed (see \cite[Lem.~5.6]{bes-kpi1}) that the transversality is a corollary of the fact that the tangent cone of a hypersurface (in this case $\mathcal{H}$) is a closed subvariety of the tangent bundle of the ambient space.
+This last statement is always true for the \emph{Whitney cone $C_4$} of a hypersurface, see \cite[\S~3]{whitney}, but not always true for its \emph{tangent cone}; the simplest counter-example is Whitney's umbrella $y^2-zx^2$, see also \cite[Rem.~38]{theo-thesis}.
+Our discussion in the previous Section~\ref{Section:Transversality of the slice} is necessary to circumvent this.

-Now, as one would easily guess, a finite morphism $f:\CC^n\rightarrow \CC^n$ has finite fibers.
-The size of the generic fiber of $f$ is an important invariant, called the { degree} of $f$.
+Now, a finite morphism $f:\CC^n\rightarrow \CC^n$ has finite fibers and the size of the generic fiber of $f$ is an important invariant, called the { degree} of $f$.
 Because $LL$ is quasi-homogeneous, Bezout's theorem \cite[Thm.~5.1.5]{LZ-graphs-on-surfaces} allows us to easily calculate its degree via the weights (first equality below).
 Using the algebraic expression for $LL$ in Defn.~\ref{Defn: LL map}, we have:

 Now, the quasi-homogeneity property again implies that some abstract algebro-geometric characteristics of finite morphisms have simple topological interpretations for $LL$ (see \cite[Rem.~50]{theo-thesis} and the preceding discussion).
 In particular, $LL$ is open and {\it proper} (the preimages of compact sets are compact).
-This second topological property has the following path lifting application (Corol.~\ref{Corol: Path lifting property of LL}); it allows us to justify various intuitive arguments that involve perturbing the resulting configuration $LL(y)$ (as in Prop.~\ref{Prop:codim=l_R=mult=mult} and all of \S\ref{Section: The trivialization theorem}).
+This second topological property has the following path lifting application (Corol.~\ref{Corol: Path lifting property of LL}); it allows us to justify various intuitive arguments that involve perturbing the resulting configuration $LL(y)$ (as in Prop.~\ref{Prop:codim=l_R=mult=mult} and all of Section~\ref{Section: The trivialization theorem}).

 \begin{cor}\cite[Corol.~53]{theo-thesis} Any path (continuous movement) in the centered configuration space $E_n$ can be lifted to a (not necessarily unique) path in $Y$.
 In particular, $LL$ is surjective. \end{cor}